cloudera/CML_llm-hol/README.md

 ![Alt-text](./assets/LangChain-function.png)

-#### 7. Use a locally hosted LLama2 model
+## 7. Use a locally hosted LLama2 model

-In this example we're going to look at yet another way of interacting with our deployed models.
+In this section we're going to look at yet another way of interacting with our deployed models.
 In earlier examples that used notebooks, we relied on code to aid in the process of our querying the vector db, then interacting with the model.
 We now look at a scenario that resembles how the interaction may take place in production - with a model and vector store already deployed.
 This is facilitated through the use of cml's apis.

-Once again going to our open Jupyter notebook session, follow the path below:
+>**7a.** Go to the session (started in step 1c).

+>**7b.** Go into the folder *7_cml_hosted_model*:

 ![Alt-text](./assets/cml-hosted-31.png)

-Open the following file:
+>**7c.** Open the notebook called *query_cml_llm_model_api.ipynb*:

 ![Alt-text](./assets/cml-hosted-32.png)

+>**7d.** Below are addition details, but you can follow instructions contained in the notebook as a main guide.

 We begin this notebook, by setting up our client, then listing all open projects.
 Note the "CDSW_APIV2_KEY" environement variable has already been set for use and gives us access to workspace: